Clifford-Yen/HerculesDoc/source/rst/output/mesh.rst

     import numpy as np
     with open('mesh_data.0', 'rb') as f:
-        data = np.fromfile(f, dtype=np.float32)
+        data = np.fromfile(f, dtype=[('geid', np.int64), ('Vs', np.float32), ('Vp', np.float32), ('rho', np.float32)])
-        data = data.reshape(-1, 3)

-Then for each row in the array ``data``, the first, second, and third numbers are :math:`V_s`, :math:`V_p`, and :math:`\rho` of the element, respectively.
-The first row is the velocity profile of the first element, the next row is the velocity profile of the second element, and so on.
+Then for each entity in the array ``data``, the first number is the global element ID, and the second, third, and fourth numbers are the :math:`V_s`, :math:`V_p`, and :math:`\rho` of the element, respectively.
+The first entity is the velocity profile of the first element, the next entity is the velocity profile of the second element, and so on.